 Dalit girl allegedly stopped from attending school in Madhya Pradesh

-Two groups clashed after the incident.
+Relatives of the student clashed with those who stopped her from attending classes.
 Seven people have been arrested.

 A 16-year-old Dalit girl was allegedly stopped from attending school by a group of villagers in Madhya Pradesh’s Bawaliyakhedi in Shajapur district, PTI reported on Tuesday.

-In her complaint to the police, the girl alleged that on July 23 the accused persons snatched her school bag and told her not to attend classes.
+In her complaint to the police, the girl alleged that on July 23 some villagers snatched her school bag and told her not to attend classes.
 They also told her that other girls from the village will not be attending school.

-Kotwali police station in-charge Avdhesh Kumar Shesha said that a clash also occurred between the girl’s family and relatives of those accused of stopping her, according to PTI.
+Avdhesh Kumar Shesha, who is in-charge of Kotwali police station, said that a clash occurred between the girl’s family and relatives of those accused of stopping her, according to PTI.

 Shesha said that seven people have been arrested in connection with the case.
 They were charged under the Indian Penal Code and the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act.